 Grand Thillai Natraja Koothan Kovil Temple

 The temple is spread over 40 acres in the heart of Chidambaram.
 Its name suggests the main deity of the temple, the dancing form of Lord Shiva.
-The construction of the temple was supported by many southern dynasties like Cholas, Pallavas, Nayakas, Pandays and Vijayanagar Kings.
-The temple has huge colourful main entrances in its four directions (North, South, East, West) with the eastern gate being the main entrance of the temple.
-There are total 9 gate ways to the temple.
+The construction of the temple was supported by many southern dynasties like Cholas, Pallavas, Nayakas, Pandyas, and Vijayanagar Kings.
+The temple has huge colorful main entrances in its four directions (North, South, East, West) with the eastern gate being the main entrance of the temple.
+There are a total of 9 gateways to the temple.

-At the Southern entrance a huge monolith of Nandi, the favourite bull of Lord Shiva welcomes you to this shrine of his Lord.
-On the left hand side of the entrance there is an old temple with a 7 ft tall idol of Ganesha.
+At the Southern entrance a huge monolith of Nandi, the favorite bull of Lord Shiva welcomes you to this shrine of his Lord.
+On the left-hand side of the entrance, there is an old temple with a 7 ft tall idol of Ganesha.
 The entrance was built by the Pandyas who have left their symbol of two fishes on its roof.

-The Northern entrance leads to the temple of Shivagami, the female consort of Natraja and form of Shakti.
-Right in front of this temple is a broken pillar which marks a significant place in the temple from where you can see all the four entrances of the temples.
+The Northern entrance leads to the temple of Shivagami, the female consort of Natraja and the form of Shakti.
+Right in front of this temple is a broken pillar that marks a significant place in the temple from where you can see all the four entrances of the temples.

 The Pushkarni or the Shivaganga Tank (the holy tank in the temple) is located in between the Shivagami Temple and the hall of thousand pillars.